University of Tennessee, Knoxville, TN

 Any undergraduate or graduate student currently enrolled and pursuing a B.S., M.S., or Ph.D. degree is eligible to participate.
 Each graduate team will consist of three or four members, composed of (a) graduate, (b) undergraduate, or (c) a combination of graduate and undergraduate students.
+An undergraduate student is defined as a student that is not currently enrolled or taking classes in a graduate program or is less than 3 months from graduating with an undergraduate degree.
+Each school can enter a maximum of two graduate teams and one undergraduate team.
 If a university does not have sufficient students for a team, up to two students may enter as individuals.
-All students will compete using the same contest material.
+Undergraduate students can compete on a graduate team if needed to complete a team.
 A team may also bring two alternates.
 Alternate scores will only count toward individual awards.
-Team scores will be determined from averaging the individual scores from each team member; unless a three-person team is entered.
+Team scores will be determined from averaging the individual scores from each team member, unless a three-person team is entered.
 Then the three highest individuals will be averaged.
 A maximum of two coaches per team can attend the contest.
-Students will be allowed to participate in the contest five times as a team member or alternate; however, the student can only participate as a team member three times.
+Students will be allowed to participate in the contest five times as a team member or alternate.
 Undergraduate participation will not count against the five-time rule.
+All students will compete using the same contest materials.

-TEAM – The highest average team score from all events will determine the overall contest winner.
+TEAM-The highest average team score from all events will determine the overall contest winner.
 A traveling “Broken Hoe” trophy will be presented to the overall winner and will rotate yearly.
-The first place team will receive a check for $500 and each member and coach will receive an engraved plaque.
-The second and third place teams will receive checks of $300 and $200, respectively.
-Each will also receive an engraved plaque as described above.
+The first-place team, second-place team, and third-place team will receive engraved plaques for each team member and for one coach

-INDIVIDUAL – The highest combined score from all events, except team sprayer calibration, will determine the overall-winning individual.
-The Top 5 awarded a plaque and the top 10 individuals will be recognized.
+INDIVIDUAL-The highest combined score from all events, except team sprayer calibration, will determine the overall-winning individual.
+The Top 5 will be awarded a plaque.
 The winning individual will receive a check for $400.
 Individuals finishing second, third, fourth, and fifth will receive checks from $250, $100, $75, and $50, respectively.
 The high individual in Weed Identification, Crop Response to Herbicides, Sprayer Calibration Problem Set, and Crop/Weed Situation and Recommendations will be recognized and awarded a plaque.
-If at least four undergraduate students participate in the contest, the top three individual scores will be recognized with first, second, and third place plaques and checks for $200, $100, and $50, respectively.
+If at least four undergraduate students participate in the contest, the top three individual scores will be recognized with first, second, and third place plaques.

 The contest will consist of four major events plus a mystery event.
 Inclement weather may delay the contest; however, it will continue as soon as conditions permit.

-While contestants are briefed on contest details.
-Coaches will be taken to the contest site to review all aspects of the contest.
-Coaches will review the six phases of the contest: weed identification, herbicide identification, sprayer and written calibration, crop/weed situation and recommendations, and mystery event.
-The coaches will then be taken to a neutral site.
-No contact, electronic or otherwise, with contestants will be allowed until all events have been completed.
+This contest (in 2026) will be hosted over 2-days therefore coaches may be taken to the contest site to review all aspects of the contest after the students have completed the contest.
+Coaches will be able to review the six phases of the contest: weed identification, herbicide identification, sprayer and written calibration, crop/weed situation and recommendations, and mystery event.
+During the event, the host has requested the coaches aid in grading and/or judging as needed.
 A committee meeting will also be conducted, if needed, either the day before the contest or on the day of the contest.

 This event consists of two sections: an individual written test worth 50 points and a team sprayer calibration event worth 50 points.